-The definitions for terms used in this plan are those adopted in the Burra Charter, The Australia ICOMOS Charter for places of cultural significance (Australia ICOMOS 2013), a copy of which is provided at Appendix H. The Burra Charter is the national standard for cultural heritage conservation acknowledged by government heritage agencies around Australia.
-Key definitions are provided below.
+The definitions for terms used in this report are those adopted in The Burra Charter, The Australia ICOMOS Charter for places of cultural significance (Australia ICOMOS 2000), a copy of which is provided at Appendix H. Key definitions are provided below.